-Cooling towers are a major source of pollution at substations located near thermal power plants.
+Cooling towers can be a major source of pollution at substations located near thermal power plants.
 Moreover, their effect can become critical when prevailing winds blow from towers toward the substation.
-One example of such a critical impact was the problems encountered at the Francisco Villa Power Substation in Mexico, located near a thermal power plant.
-In a short time, leakage current levels on insulation at the substation increased rapidly until a flashover event that led to power outages affecting several transmission lines.
+One example of such a critical impact was the problems encountered several years ago at the Francisco Villa Power Substation in Mexico, located near a thermal power plant of the same name.
+In a short space of time, leakage current levels on insulation at the substation increased rapidly until a flashover event that led to power outages affecting several transmission lines.
 The flashovers resulted from failure of equipment insulation and in particular that of a surge arrester protecting a transmission line located directly in front of the plant’s cooling towers.

 Pollution is among the main causes of failure of external insulation.
 Proper insulation design must therefore always consider all pollution sources that can affect insulation over time.
 Moreover, pollution severity can also change dramatically due to external factors and this can affect the effectiveness of scheduled preventive maintenance.
 This is important to note since, unlike other causes of outages, pollution can lead to service interruptions that last for hours.
 Among the pollution sources inherent in many electrical systems are the cooling towers of thermal power plants (TPPs) that extract heat from large volumes of water through evaporation or conduction.
 Steam generated during extraction wets external insulation located nearby and, if steam conductivity is high, cooling towers also become a serious pollution source.
 Wetting of insulation is the result of several mechanisms.
 For example, condensation occurs if there is a temperature difference between insulator surface and the environment.
 The greatest impact happens when vapor emissions cover and completely saturate insulators, such as whenever there is a breeze coming from the cooling towers during afternoons.